Background pattern

 • difficulty urinating.

-• Chest pain, which may be a sign of a potentially severe allergic reaction called Kounis syndrome.
+• chest pain, which can be a sign of a potentially severe allergic reaction called Kounis syndrome.

 Composition of Pharmafren

-• The active principles are ibuprofen and pseudoephedrine hydrochloride.
+• The active ingredients are ibuprofen and pseudoephedrine hydrochloride.
 Each hard capsule contains 200 mg of ibuprofen and 30 mg of pseudoephedrine hydrochloride.

 • The other components (excipients) are: